 Poor Bron!
 Always so sensitive and sweet.
 Sophra’s parents are skeptical, and her father in particular is unsure of things.
 Bron doesn’t even tell or ask Sophra first.
 Instead, as her father asks for his intentions, Bron blurts out that his intention is marriage.
+Yet this surprises everyone – in particular, Sophra herself.
+While she had to have known she was a serious individual, she might have considered that their relationship would have moved a little more slowly.
+However, she accepts his sudden proposal gladly.

 Here, the act and its leadup are covered pretty nicely, I feel.